onedayatatime/spiritsoulbody/docs/human-spirit.md

 #### He sighed deeply in His spirit
 > He sighed deeply (in His spirit) and said, "Why does this generation ask for a sign?
 Truly I tell you, no sign will be given to it. - **Mark 8:12**

+#### He was moved in the spirit
+> When Jesus saw her weeping, and the Jews who had come along with her also weeping, he was deeply moved in spirit and troubled - **John 11:33**

+#### He was troubled in the spirit
+> After he had said this, Jesus was troubled in spirit and testified, “Very truly I tell you, one of you is going to betray me.” - **John 13:21**

 #### He gave His spirit in Father's hands
 > And when Jesus had cried out again in a loud voice, he gave up his spirit. - **Matthew 27:50**
 > Jesus called out with a loud voice, "Father, into your hands I commit my spirit."
 When he had said this, he breathed his last. - **Luke 23:46**
+> When he had received the drink, Jesus said, “It is finished.”
+With that, he bowed his head and gave up his spirit. - **John 19:30**

 ### Yet to figure out
 * Is 'breath of life' the spirit of man?
 Or did the breath created the spirit of man?